feathersjs-ecosystem/feathers-vuex/docs/composition-api.md

 Let's review each of the numbered comments, above:

 1. Get a reference to the model class.
 With the Vue Composition API, there's no `this` object.
 It has been replaced by the context object.
 So, only when using the composition API, the `$FeathersVuex` object is found at `context.root.$FeathersVuex`
 2. Create a computed property for the params.
-Return an object with a `query` object.
+Return an object with a nested `query` object.

 ### Options